therebedragons101/data_binding_poc_vala/README.md

 - Advanced binding demos

-- Splitting sources and moving to library
+- Splitting sources (done) and moving to library

 - Fix comments in demo